rileythomp/jeopardy/be-jeopardy/README.md

 To run the example, start the server:

 **TODO**
- * Skip final jeopardy if only 1 player eligible
- * Handle tie at end of final jeopardy
  * Alert other players who answered and wagered
  * Fix answer check
  * Handle error synchronization